Apteco/AptecoPSFramework/readme.md

 #>

 # Open the connection to the default DuckDB database
+# You can also use Add-DuckDBConnection for more connections, but Open-DuckDBConnection
+# will add the default connection from settings automatically
 Open-DuckDBConnection

 # Perform a simple scalar query, which returns just a number